domonkoss/ceudsd/seminar/4-nosql/README.md

 http://ceudsd.net:8081/solr/dsdcore/select?q=*:*&rows=3&wt=csv
 ```

-The first query, but requesting only one field of the document (year):
+Same as the first query, but requesting only one field of the document (year):

 ```
 http://ceudsd.net:8081/solr/dsdcore/select?q=*:*&fl=year
 ```